msmcmahon01/msmcmahon01/README.md

-- 👋 Hi, I’m @Marxalous
+- 👋 Hi, I’m Matthew McMahon
-- 📕 Computer Science for Software Engineering (Simulation and Game Design) at Oregon State University
+- 📕 Student in Computer Science Simulation and Game Programming at Oregon State University
-- 🌱 I’m currently learning Java, C, C++
+- 🌱 I’m currently learning Java, C, C++, and MORE!
 - 📫 How to reach me Discord: @Marxalous

 <!---